 The lowest draft pick to ever win the ROTY award was Malcolm Brogdon, taken at No. 36 in the 2016 draft.
 Kendrick Nunn wasn’t taken lower than Brogdon, but that’s because Nunn wasn’t drafted at all.

 He has nearly twice as many assists as he has turnovers, displaying good ball security and discipline for a first-year player.
 His efficiency is another solid attribute, though there is room for improvement.
-Hopefully, he’ll be able to bounce back from his recent struggles that seemed to come as a result of an Achilles injury.
+He has bounced back very nicely from a pre-All-Star break slump, averaging 20.0 ppg so far in the second half of the season and finding his long-range touch with a 45.9% clip.

 4. RJ Barrett, New York Knicks